WebDevStudios/wds-block-starter/README.md

 npm run lint:php
 ```

+### Storybook
+This plugin comes equipped with [Storybook](https://storybook.js.org/docs/basics/introduction/).
+Add
+your own blocks and features in to `/stories`.

+- Use `npm run storybook` to add live updates
+- Use `npm run build-storybook` to generate `/storybook-static`

 For more info on the WordPress Block API, check out the [Gutenberg Handbook](https://developer.wordpress.org/block-editor/).

 ## Contributing and Support